Gideon Harvey: Education

-Gideon Harvey, born in Holland probably between 1630 and 1640, was son of John and Elizabeth Harvey, as appears by his petition for denization in 1660.
+Gideon Harvey, born in Holland probably between 1630 and 1640, was the son of John and Elizabeth Harvey, as evidenced by his petition for denization in 1660.
 According to his own account (in Casus Medico-Chirurgicus) he learned Greek and Latin in the Low Countries, and on 31 May 1655 matriculated at Exeter College, Oxford, then under the rule of the energetic Dr. Conant, where he studied philosophy.
-On 4 January 1657 he was entered at Leyden, where he studied medicine, anatomy, and botany, attending also the hospital practice of Professor van der Linden.
-At the same time, he says, he learned chemistry from a German, and received instruction from a surgeon and an apothecary in their respective arts.
-Apparently in the same year he passed to Paris, where he studied and attended the hospitals.
+On 4 January 1657 he was admitted to Leyden, where he studied medicine, anatomy, and botany, and also attended the hospital practice of Professor van der Linden.
+At the same time, he says, he learned chemistry from a German, and was instructed by a surgeon and an apothecary in their respective arts.
+Apparently, he went to Paris in the same year, where he studied and visited the hospitals.
 He took his degrees of MB and MD while making le petit tour, probably at a small French university.
-He was probably very young, but his subsequent boast that he took his final degree in his seventeenth year is an obvious exaggeration.
+He was probably very young, but his later boast that he took his final degree in his seventeenth year is an obvious exaggeration.

-After completing his studies in Paris he returned to Holland, and was made a fellow of the College of Physicians at the Hague.
+After completing his studies in Paris he returned to Holland, and was made a fellow of the College of Physicians at The Hague.
 There seems to be no authority for Wood's statement that he was physician to Charles II when in exile.
 Harvey was in London during the Interregnum, and on 6 July 1659 was appointed by the Committee of Safety, on the motion of Desborow, to go as physician to Dunkirk.
 Whether he actually went there is not clear, but after the Restoration he appears as physician, or doctor-general, to the King's army in Flanders.
-Wearying of this employment he resigned, travelled through Germany and Italy, and afterwards settled as a physician in London.
-He never belonged to the College of Physicians, but at first was on good terms with that body, and spoke of it in an anonymous pamphlet published in 1670 with great respect.
+Weary of this employment, he resigned, travelled through Germany and Italy, and then settled as a physician in London.
+He never belonged to the College of Physicians, but was at first on good terms with that body, and spoke of it with great respect in an anonymous pamphlet published in 1670.